BernardoliveiraFiap/Estat-stica_R/README.md

-# Aprendizado feito usando a linguagem R
+# Usando a linguagem R